UoGSoE/docker-stuff/Readme.md

 You have a mysql database server (or mysql-router) available in an overlay network called 'mysql' and it's docker container name is 'mysql'.

-You have an http get endpoint in your main app available at `/login` - this is used as the healthcheck for the container.
-If you want to use something else then change the curl command in `docker/app-healthcheck`.
+It defaults to doing a 'healthcheck' by making an http get request to '/' every 30 seconds.
+If you want to use something else then change the curl command in `docker/app-healthcheck` and/or altering the HEALTHCHECK line in the Dockerfile.

 You have an environment variable called PHP_VERSION that targets the major.minor version you are wanting to use, eg `export PHP_VERSION=7.3`.
 The default PHP_VERSION is at the top of the dockerfile if you don't want to use an env variable.